jimlind/pie7o/README.md

 #### Documentation

+Configuration seems a little more difficult than it should be, but it keeps things flexible.
+You'll only ever have to configure it once.
+Building a service provider would make thigns even easier.

 I find that learning by example is the best way so I've made an [example](example.php) available.

 The library will quietly succeed if there are no problems communicating with Twitter, but if there